-This bread is perfect for any time during your day: enjoy with poached eggs for a lazy breakfast an easy lunch with sliced cheese and pickle or lavishly buttered with a warm bowl of soup.
+This bread is perfect for any time during your day: enjoy it with poached eggs for a lazy breakfast an easy lunch with sliced cheese and pickle or lavishly buttered with a warm bowl of soup.
 This bread is as versatile as my favorite tomato soup.
 I love to eat brown soda bread with hot tomato soup.
 My version combines as many different kinds of aromatic, savory tomatoes as you like and marries them with fresh garlic and herbaceous basil for a soup experience that you're not likely to forget anytime soon.

 Quick Tips & Info

 Freeze for a Rainy Day:

 This particular brown soda bread freezes perfectly.
 Simply cut the bread into 4 (use the cross shape as a guide), and freeze in a freezer bag.
 Be sure to get all the air out before you seal it.

 Leave the soda bread to defrost for a couple of hours or even overnight.
 Wrapping the soda bread in a clean t-towel will help keep it fresh and stop the bread from drying out.